 A reduction of credit hour enrollment within the time specified for dropping without a mark of 'W' for the term length and type of course may occur without tuition penalty.
-After the "no W drop date", a change from full-time to part-time status or a reduction in credit-hour enrollment, other than a complete withdrawal, will not change tuition charges.
-For example, a student enrolled full-time will receive no tuition adjustment if he or she drops below full-time enrollment after the "no W drop date."
+After the "drop without a W" deadline, a change from full-time to part-time status or a reduction in credit-hour enrollment, other than a complete withdrawal, will not change tuition charges.
+For example, a student enrolled full-time will receive no tuition adjustment if he or she drops below full-time enrollment after the "drop without a W" deadline.
 Tuition adjustments for increased enrollment continue throughout the term.